ozflare/ctf-writeups/WolvCTF 2024/README.md

 - 66 solves / 50 points

 > ``` We encoded a flag, and to make sure that pesky interlopers couldn't reverse it, we shredded the encoding code. ```

-### doubledelete's revenge

-- 105 solves / 100 points

-> ``` The notorious WOLPHV group has re-emerged and doubledelete is now ransoming us for our flags!
-Can you help us so we don't have to pay them? ```

 ## crypto